apache/flink/docs/dev/table/connectors/elasticsearch.zh.md

 ### Key Handling

 Elasticsearch sink can work in either upsert mode or append mode, it depends on whether primary key is defined.
-If primary key is defined, Elasticsearch sink works in upsert mode which can consume queries contain UPDATE/DELETE messages.
+If primary key is defined, Elasticsearch sink works in upsert mode which can consume queries containing UPDATE/DELETE messages.
-If primary key is not defined, Elasticsearch sink works in append mode which can only consume queries contain INSERT only messages.
+If primary key is not defined, Elasticsearch sink works in append mode which can only consume queries containing INSERT only messages.

 In Elasticsearch connector, the primary key is used to calculate the Elasticsearch document id, which is a string of up to 512 bytes.
 It cannot have whitespaces.
 The Elasticsearch connector generates a document ID string for every row by concatenating all primary key fields in the order defined in the DDL using a key delimiter specified by `document-id.key-delimiter`.